Era Istrefi: 1994–2014: Early life and success in the Albanian-speaking world

-Era Istrefi was born on 4 July 1994 into an ethnically Albanian family in the city of Pristina, then part of the FR Yugoslavia, present Kosovo.
+Era Istrefi was born on 4 July 1994 into an Albanian family in the city of Pristina, then part of the FR Yugoslavia, present-day Kosovo.
 Her father Nezir Istrefi, a journalist, died in 2004.
 Istrefi's mother, Suzana Istrefi (née Tahirsylaj), a musician active between the 1980s and 1990s, took a break from her career upon her husband's death.
 Her older sister Nora Istrefi is also a singer.

 In 2013, Istrefi made her debut in the Albanian-speaking world with the single "Mani Për Money", eventually releasing material sung in Gheg Albanian featuring English phrases.
 A few months later, she released a follow-up recording, "A Po Don?", which was promoted with a music video; it similarly achieved recognition.
 Her third single "E Dehun" was filmed in a Serbian desecrated Orthodox church.
 Upon its release, "E Dehun" assured Istrefi three Videofest Awards, including one for "Best New Artist".
 In December 2014, the singer made the pop ballad "13", which was produced in the United States, available for consumption.
 Its accompanying music video was viewed almost 200,000 times within 24 hours on YouTube, which later resulted in it being featured in V Magazine.
 She received Albanian citizenship in 2016.